Roshan-Patro/Online-Shopping-Application/README.md

 - View all orders in descending order by any specific property
 - View all orders with pagination and in ascending order by any specific property
 - View all orders with pagination and in descending order by any specific property

+## 🚀 Address Features
+- Add an address to a customer
+- Update an address
+- Remove an address
+- View all addresses
+- View an address by address id
+- View all addresses by pincode
+- View all addresses by building name
+- View all addresses of orders by pincode
+- View all addresses of customers by pincode
+- View all addresses of orders by country and state name
+- View all addresses of customers by country and state name
+- View all addresses in ascending order by any specific property
+- View all addresses in descending order by any specific property
+- View all addresses with pagination and in ascending order by any specific property
+- View all addresses with pagination and in descending order by any specific property

 ### Installation & Run